veryl-lang/doc/book/src/02_features.md

 and FPGAs with positive synchronous reset from the same Veryl code.

 Additionally, explicit `clock` and `reset` type enables to check whether clock and reset are correctly connected to registers.
+If there is a single clock and reset in the module, the connection can be omitted.

 <table>
 <tr>